jordandouglas/ORC/README.md

 ### By hand

+The main branch of this repository is for BEAST 2.7.

+The instructions below apply to BEAST 2.6 (so make sure to switch over to the v2.6 branch of ORC).
+Instructions for BEAST 2.7 will be released at a later date.

 To install this package manually, first clone this repository and all of its dependencies from GitHub, including BEAST 2